A Game Theoretic Model for the Formation of Navigable Small-World Networks --- the Tradeoff between Distance and Reciprocity: Discussion and Future Work

+The population size and the payoff obtained at the critical value are sufficiently large to allow us to ignore stochastic effects.
+In our game, the environment state consists of (i) the geographical distribution of users, which remains stable over time given the large population size; and (ii) the tradeoff factor $\alpha_u$ ($\alpha_u > 0$) for any user $u$, which has no influence on the strategy choice over time, as implied by lemma~\ref{lem:neighbors}.
+Specifically, a node $u$ chooses $r_u=k$ once it has a nearby node $w$ satisfying $r_w \geq k$ or $r_w= \max_{v¡ÊV}r_v$, irrespective of the tradeoff factor every node chooses (including the $u$ itself).

 Our study opens many possible directions of future work.
-For example, one may provide a theoretical analysis of the DRB game on the non-uniform population distributions, which has been empirically validated by our experiments on the Renren dataset.
-Another direction is to investigate deeper reasons or models on why individual's connection preference follows a power law form of $d_M(u,v)^{-r_u}$.
-Such studies may need to integrate prior studies on node and link dynamics and our game theoretic approach, and the integration may provide a more complete picture of the underlying mechanisms for navigable small-world networks.
-Moreover, our paper is the first study that unveils the important role of reciprocity in network navigability.
-We wish our study could encourage more empirical and theoretical studies on the relationship between reciprocity, distance, and navigability, and perhaps uncover the underlying human behavior model that integrates these factors and perhaps other factors together.
+For example, one may provide a theoretical analysis of the DRB game on the non-uniform population distributions, which has been empirically validated by our experiments on the Renren and LiveJournal datasets.
+Another direction is to integrate prior studies on human mobility model to provide a more complete picture of the underlying mechanisms for navigable small-world networks.
+For example, one could use move-and-forget mobility model~\cite{haintreau08} to generate link probability functions of power law form, and adopt our game-theoretic approach to drive individuals to choose the critical one enabling navigability to arise.
+It is also interesting to investigate the existence of other forms of utility functions, since given the complex human behavior in the real world, there might be more behavioral factors leading to the actual real small world.
+We wish our study could encourage more empirical and theoretical studies on the relationship between reciprocity, distance, and navigability, and perhaps uncover the underlying human behavior model that integrates these factors together.